caleb-chu/Grin-Programming-Language-Interpreter/README.md

 LET MESSAGE "Hello Boo!"
 PRINT MESSAGE
 .

 Each line contains exactly one statement (i.e., there can be no blank lines).
 Grin assigns a line number to each of the statements, where the first statement in the program is numbered 1, the second statement is numbered 2, and so on.
 There is no predefined limit on the number of statements in a Grin program.
 Execution of a Grin program always begins at line number 1.
-The last line contains only a dot (.) and nothing else, as a way to mark that the program has ended; it's not a statement, but any subsequent lines of text in the Grin program after that end-of-program marker are ignored.
+The last line contains only a dot (.) and nothing else, as a way to mark that the program has ended; so any subsequent lines of text in the Grin program after that end-of-program marker are ignored.

 The program above consists of two statements.
 The first one stores the text Hello Boo! into a variable named MESSAGE, then the second one prints the value of that same variable.
 The output of the program is what you'd expect, given that description.

 Hello Boo!
 Lexical rules

-Like most programming languages (including Python), a Grin program is made up of a sequence of lexemes, which is a fancy-sounding term for a sequence of characters that combine together with a single meaning and comprise one of the indivisible "atoms" in the language, similar to the role that words play in sentences written in natural languages like English.
+A Grin program is made up of a sequence of lexemes, which is a fancy-sounding term for a sequence of characters that combine together with a single meaning and comprise one of the indivisible "atoms" in the language, similar to the role that words play in sentences written in natural languages like English.
 Programming languages that are written textually generally define a set of lexical rules that specify which lexemes are valid and how to derive a meaning for each of them; Grin is no different, in that respect, so we'll need to start our journey with Grin by acquainting ourselves with those rules.

 Grin programs are made up of the following kinds of lexemes.

-Integer literals, which are sequences of one or more digits (0-9), optionally preceded by a minus sign -.
+**Integer literals**, which are sequences of one or more digits (0-9), optionally preceded by a minus sign -.
 Their meaning is their corresponding integer value.
-Floating-point literals, which are integer literals that are immediately followed by a dot . and, optionally, one or more digits (0-9).
+**Floating-point literals**, which are integer literals that are immediately followed by a dot . and, optionally, one or more digits (0-9).
 Their meaning is the corresponding floating-point value.
-String literals, which are sequences of zero or more characters, both preceded and followed by one double quote character ".
-Their meaning is the sequence of characters contained between the double quotes, but not including the double quotes.
+**String literals**, which are sequences of zero or more characters, both preceded and followed by one double quote character ".
 There are no special escape sequences such as \n that you'd find in Python, which means that there are two kinds of characters that cannot appear in string literals: newlines and double quotes.
 Identifiers, which are used to specify the names used to describe things like variables and labels.
 Identifiers begin with a letter, optionally followed by a sequence of letters and digits.
 Identifiers in Grin are case-sensitive, which means that BOO, Boo, and boo are each considered to be different from the others.
 Keywords, which are sequences of zero or more characters that have a special meaning and, thus, can never be used as identifiers.
 The following are keywords in Grin: ADD, DIV, END, GOSUB, GOTO, IF, INNUM, INSTR, LET, MULT, PRINT, RETURN, SUB.
 Comparison operators, which can be used in some statements to compare two values.
 There are six comparison operators: =, <>, <, <=, >, and >=.
 Label markers, which are colon characters (i.e., :) that are used to specify the existence of a label on a line.
 End-of-program markers, which are dot characters (i.e., .) that are used to mark the end of a program.